orxfun/orx-meta/docs/4_problem_with_type_system.md

 ## Desired: Queue of Heterogeneous Elements with a Shared Behavior

-This time, we want all elements belong to a class of types, rather than anything.
+This time, we want all elements to belong to a class of types, rather than anything.
 Without loss of generalization, let's say we want them all to implement the `CommonBehavior` trait.

 We *almost* end up with the same implementations.
 The differences are highlighted with comments.